 It is also worth noting that again working with children makes it necessary for you to have an up to date DBS disclosure.

-Hi, I am extremely interested in working in a children’s home and helping children that I once was.
+I am extremely interested in working in a children’s home and helping children that I once was.
 I had a difficult upbringing and grew up in and out of care towards the end of me teens my key workers in the home made me who I am today and I would love to give back.
 As a teen I had dealing with the police and 10 years on I can say I am no longer that troubled teen.
 I am aware they do a DBS would this still be a possible career path for me with the offences I created when I was a child ?
-Thank you

 Coco - 24-Jan-20 @ 10:26 AM